PerzotProgrammer/PerzotProgrammer/README.md

 # 💫 About Me:

-I am a student at a technical school majoring in programming 🤓<br>I learn new technologies quickly 📖<br>I would like to become a software engineer 🖥️<br>As a hobby, I create games in Unity 🎮
+I am a student at a technical school majoring in programming 🤓<br>I learn new technologies quickly 📖<br>I would like to become a software engineer 🖥️<br>As a hobby, I create games in Unity 🎮<br><b>Right now I am employed in Android Mobile App Development using Kontlin with Jetpack Compose 📱</b>

 # 💻 Tech Stack: